notify-rs/notify/UPGRADING_V4_TO_V5.md

 For macOS the kqueue backend can now be used alternatively by using the `macos_kqueue` feature.

-## Plattforms
+## Platforms

-Plattform support in v5 now includes BSD and kqueue on macos in addition to fsevent.
+Platform support in v5 now includes BSD and kqueue on macos in addition to fsevent.

 [notify-debouncer-mini]: https://crates.io/crates/notify-debouncer-mini